Pete Wentz: Fall Out Boy (2001–2009, 2013–present)

 In 2002, Fall Out Boy released an EP called Fall Out Boy/Project Rocket Split EP.
 Soon after, in 2003, the band released their mini-LP Fall Out Boy's Evening Out with Your Girlfriend on Uprising Records.
-This album would later be digitally remastered and reissued after the band's third, successful full-album release From Under the Cork Tree, on the major label Island Records.
+This album would later be digitally remastered and reissued after the band's rise of popularity on the major label Island Records.
 In 2003, the band released their first full-length album, Take This to Your Grave through Fueled by Ramen.
 Fall Out Boy signed with major label Island Records in 2003 and in 2004 released an acoustic EP and DVD entitled My Heart Will Always Be the B-Side to My Tongue.

 Their second album, From Under the Cork Tree, was released in 2005.

 Wentz wrote the lyrics to the lead single, "Sugar, We're Goin Down" with his dad in Chicago; the song peaked at No. 8 on the Billboard Hot 100 and spent months in the top 50 of the Hot 100, marking five weeks in the top 10 and fourteen weeks in the top 20.
 The band's major label debut album has since been certified double platinum by the RIAA as well as "Sugar, We're Goin Down".

 In 2007, Fall Out Boy's third album, Infinity on High was released to major success, debuting at No. 1 on the Billboard 200 with 260,000 sales, spurred by the lead single, "This Ain't a Scene, It's an Arms Race", which reached the top ten in the US & UK and topped the charts in New Zealand.
 The second single, "Thnks fr th Mmrs" sold more than 2 million units in the US.
 The band's fourth studio album, Folie à Deux was released on December 13, 2008, and debuted at No. 8 on the Billboard 200.
 The band toured extensively in support of their albums.